Sanofi faces AGM row over cost of firing and hiring CEOs

-PARIS Drugs group Sanofi (SASY.PA), which sacked its chief executive last year and appointed a new one in February, has appealed for shareholder loyalty as it seeks to head off a potential rebellion over millions of euros in payments to both men.
+PARIS, April 30 Drugs group Sanofi, which sacked its chief executive last year and appointed a new one in February, has appealed for shareholder loyalty as it seeks to head off a potential rebellion over millions of euros in payments to both men.

 Investor advisory group ISS has recommended a vote against two resolutions that would approve those payments at the French company's annual general meeting (AGM) on Monday.